Empowering people to nurture their voices.

 I launched Lisa Weinert Consulting (LWC) in 2011 to advocate for and guide writers as they explore the vast new world of publishing in the digital age.
 My goal is to marry the best practices in traditional publishing with all the new opportunities digital publishing affords while keeping authors at the center of the process.
 Over the years, I have produced dozens of book projects at every stage of development.
 I have worked with major publishers like Audible, Library of America and The Feminist Press as well as major authors such as Ethan Nichtern and startup projects like Hearts on Fire, by Jill Iscol, with a foreword by Bill Clinton, and online serial publisher SerialBox.

 Alongside my publishing career, I became a committed yoga student.
 In this practice, I experienced subtler forms of storytelling—the stories we hold in our bodies.
 I fell in love with yoga when I was struggling with acute depression in college.
 In my first class, I entered a back-bending posture and felt relief and hope for the first time in many months.
 I was hooked.
 I completed a 500-hour YogaWorks Teacher Training in 2014 and discovered the profound healing power of restorative yoga.
-I continued to study with Jillian Pransky and received certifications in restorative and therapeutic yoga as well as in trauma informed yoga with Exhale to Inhale..
+I continued to study with Jillian Pransky and received certifications in restorative and therapeutic yoga as well as in trauma informed yoga with Exhale to Inhale.
 Motivated by my healing journey and my dedication to promoting stories, I created The Narrative Healing in 2016, a program that combines meditation, yoga, and writing to help writers (re)connect to their bodies, and feel empowered to launch their work into the world.
 I offer personalized holistic literary coaching, as well as group workshops, courses, immersions through the Kripalu Center for Yoga and Health to create the debut annual Narrative Healing: Unlock the Power of Storytelling.
 Supporting storytelling is my life’s work because I believe there is valuable life changing medicine in our stories that can heal us personally and as a society.